apify/tester-mcp-client/README.md

 ### Normal Mode (on Apify)

-You can run the Tester MCP Client on Apify and connect it to any MCP server that supports SSE.
+You can run the Tester MCP Client on Apify and connect it to any MCP server that supports HTTP streamable.
 Configuration can be done via the Apify UI or API by specifying parameters such as the MCP server URL, system prompt, and API key.

 Once you run Actor, check the logs for a link to the Tester MCP Client UI, where you can interact with the MCP server: